 Is it worth taking the youngest of your crew?
-Will your mom spend the entire trip complaining about the fact that you’re not sailing to the tropics?
-Do you want to make this an invite-the-whole-clan trip, or one catered specifically to people who will enjoy it the most?
+Will your mom spend the entire trip complaining that you’re not on a Caribbean cruise?
+Do you want to make this an invite-the-whole-clan trip or one catered specifically to people who will enjoy it the most?
 Should we sail on Royal Caribbean, Princess, Carnival, or Holland America?

 3. Do you want to include a land tour?

 Cruising through Tracy Arm Fjord, witnessing the Gulf of Alaska, and seeing glaciers like Hubbard Glacier and Dawes Glacier can give you a satisfying expedition.

 But suppose you want to take things to the next level and have the best time in Alaska.

 In that case, you can’t beat combining a cruise with a few days on land exploring places like Glacier Bay National Park & Preserve, where you can spot wildlife, including bald eagles, brown bears, and salmon, among many others.